 Mallee CMA delivery against dryland agriculture outcomes is primarily funded under the Commonwealth's National Landcare Program (NLP).
-The completion of Phase 1 (2013-18) of this initiative and the commencement of Phase 2 in 2018-19 has seen a key change in the delivery mechanisms being applied to achieve both investor and regional priorities.
+The completion of Phase 1

+(2013-18) of this initiative and the commencement of Phase 2 in 2018-19 has seen a key change in the delivery mechanisms being applied to achieve both investor and regional priorities.
 The NLP Regional Land Partnerships funding stream identified activities supporting increased groundcover (and reducing wind erosion) and soil organic carbon as investment priorities for the Victorian Mallee.
-The provision of incentives to private land managers to undertake associated threat mitigation works was not however eligible under the program, meaning that support for actions such as dune reclamation, stock containment, and discharge management was not provided in 2018-19.
-It is noted however that Agriculture Victoria continued to fund the establishment of stock containment areas in 2018-19 as part of their dry seasonal conditions support package.
+The provision of incentives to private land managers to undertake associated threat mitigation works was not however eligible under the program, meaning support for actions such as dune reclamation, stock containment, and discharge management was not provided during 2019-20.
+However, Agriculture Victoria continued to fund the establishment of stock containment areas in 2019-20 as part of the dry seasonal conditions support package.

 In response to these changes, the Mallee CMA's NLP Phase 2 funded Soils program is focusing on building the awareness, knowledge, and skills of land managers in relation to implementing improved management practices (as reported under Objective 1 - Community capacity for NRM of this performance report).
-The delivery of on-ground research and development sites to identify, validate and promote improved management practices will also re-commence in 2019-20 to further support these outcomes.
+The delivery of on-ground research and development sites to identify, validate and promote improved management practices also re-commenced in 2019-20 to further support these outcomes.

-The Mallee Dryland Sustainable Agriculture Strategy (2017-23) establishes a groundcover target of >50% to minimise the risk of wind erosion across the region's cropping areas.
+The Mallee Dryland Sustainable Agriculture Strategy (2017-23) establishes a groundcover target of >50 per cent to minimise the risk of wind erosion across the region's cropping areas.
 Performance against this target is reported annually in March, which represents a period of high erosion risk.
-Between 71% and 95% of the region achieved this target over the 2015-19 reporting period.
-The low (71%) figure reported for 2018-19 is largely a response to the well below average rainfall levels experienced across the region over an extended period, rather than any indication of widespread returns to inappropriate land management practices.
+Between 70 per cent and 95 per cent of the region achieved this target over the 2015-20 reporting period.
+The low (70 per cent) figure reported for 2019-20 is largely a response to the well below average rainfall levels experienced across the region over an extended period, rather than any indication of widespread returns to inappropriate land management practices.

-Further detail on Land condition benchmarks, mediumterm trends, and the expected contribution of activities delivered 2018-19 is provided in the Land section of the Condition and Management Report.
+Further detail on Land condition benchmarks, mediumterm trends, and the expected contribution of activities delivered 2019-20 is provided in the Land section of the Condition and Management Report (see Appendix 2).

-Performance against the organisations 2018-19 priority activities for progressing Land outcomes, including actual delivery against budgeted targets are provided in Table 11.
+Performance against the organisations 2019-20 priority activities for progressing Land outcomes, including actual delivery against budgeted targets are provided in Table 11.